mozman/ezdxf/docs/source/tutorials/mtext.rst

-The character height is defined by the DXF attribute :attr:`MText.dxf.char_height` in drawing units, which has also consequences for the line spacing of the MText entity:
+The character height is defined by the DXF attribute :attr:`MText.dxf.char_height` in drawing units, which has also consequences for the line spacing of the MTEXT entity:

 .. code-block:: python